Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Results

 \autoref{fig:oldfractioncomz} presents the old fraction as a function of stellar mass $M_\ast$ rather than $M_\mathrm{r}$.
 To this end, we utilize the galaxies in COSMOS2020 and derive the average relationship between their $r$-band absolute magnitude $M_\mathrm{r}$ and stellar mass $M_\ast$ at different redshift intervals (See Appendix~\ref{sec:sv3mr2sm} for detail).
 Using this relationship, we convert the old fraction as a function of $M_\mathrm{r}$ into the old fraction as a function of $M_\ast$ for all halo mass and redshift bins, as shown in \autoref{fig:oldfractionmrcomz}.
 As illustrated, when expressed as a function of stellar mass, the old fraction versus $M_\ast$ relations in a given halo mass bin exhibit even greater similarity, overlapping substantially and remaining consistent within error bars in most cases.
-Consequently, the minimum of the old fraction occurs at a characteristic mass scale of $M_\ast \sim 10^{9}M_\odot$, which appears independent of both halo mass and redshift.
-This result is significant, as it reinforces the existence of a universal characteristic mass scale, which is close to (though slightly smaller than) the mass scale originally identified in \citetalias{Meng2023Galaxy} for the local galaxies.
-The physical mechanisms underlying this universal mass scale remain unclear at present, though.
+The minimum of the old fraction is broadly consistent with occurring at a characteristic mass scale of $M_\ast \sim 10^{9}M_\odot$, which appears independent of both halo mass and redshift.
+This result is particularly intriguing, as it suggests the presence of a characteristic mass scale, which is close to (though slightly smaller than) the mass scale originally identified in \citetalias{Meng2023Galaxy} for the local galaxies.
+While the current measurements are consistent with such a common characteristic mass scale, the statistical uncertainties do not allow us to establish its universality conclusively.
+The physical mechanisms underlying this behavior also remain unclear at present.